7 min read

 Consider your college waitlist options: Have you been waitlisted?
 Carefully consider what your next steps will be so that you can proceed with confidence.

-Register for orientation and make housing deposit (if living on campus or on your own): These will be important details to have settled before arriving to campus or your new home!
+Register for orientation and make a housing deposit (if living on campus or on your own): These will be important details to have settled before arriving to campus or your new home!

 Ensure your final transcript is sent: Check in with your high school to make sure your final transcript is sent.